isbogdanov/forge-protocol/README.md

 ### Granular reflector/exemplifier overrides (optional)

-To use a different model for the learning agents:
+To use a different (e.g. stronger) model for the learning agents only:

 ```yaml
 reflector_provider: "openrouter"